StuBehan/CV/README.md

 - Maintenance of Eurofighter Typhoon Role Equipment at RAF Coningsby's Aircraft Weapons Engineering Section, this involved time-based maintenance (flying hours and calendar) of Typhoon wing and fuselage pylons and their respective Ejection Release Units and also fault rectification, modification, and overhaul.

-## Skills

-Consider skills relevent to software development.
-Then consider your best skills.
-Pick 2-4 skills and write a short descriptive paragraph for each one.
-You should demonstrate how capable you are at this skill with examples.

 #### This Skill